By Namit Arora

-Awed by the pop culture that trickles down from the West, this class knows little about the rest of India, nor has anything but disdain for its tribal and folk music, dance, and drama.
+Awed by the pop culture that trickles down from the West, this class knows little about the rest of India, nor has anything but condescending disdain for its tribal and folk music, dance, and drama.
 Of much greater concern is India’s image in the West, the health of the IT sector, new consumer goods, the peril from Pakistan, emulating China.
 Utterly materialistic in its values, it equates education with technical training, success with money, and sneers at the idea of a career in the arts, social sciences, and the humanities.
-Its nationalistic pride is now yoked to its pride in Hinduism.
+Its increasingly chauvinistic nationalism is built on an insecure pride in Hinduism.
 Members of this class may feel irked by Dalits decamping to Buddhism, Christianity, and Islam, but they know ‘the problem’ Dalits have: their problem is one of underdevelopment, to be fixed by more aggressive ‘inclusive development’.
 Pieties and slogans aside, the members of this class make absolutely no demands on themselves.
 They never look at the mirror and see that they are squarely at the heart of ‘the problem’.

 I’m a graduate of the elite Indian Institute of Technology (IIT) system.
 At a recent dinner party, a Brahmin friend and a hostel mate at IIT Kharagpur, criticized reservations on the grounds that they are socially divisive and instigate disharmony.
 I had to laugh.
 Isn’t the caste system all about social division, using graded notions of superior and inferior blood?
-Caste identities have been strong for ages; even today over 90% marry their own.
+Caste identities have been strong for ages; even today over 90 percent marry their own.
 If caste now also shapes political consciousness, it’s because, in part, its members share the experience of discrimination and inherited disadvantage.
-If the decibels have gone up, it’s because the lower-castes no longer tolerate the oppressive ‘harmony’ of the past.
+If the decibels have gone up, it’s because the lower castes no longer tolerate the oppressive ‘harmony’ of the past.
 They want a piece of the pie, and they are seeking it via the ballot box.
 In another country, with the kind of inequities India has, the masses might have resorted to violent revolution long ago.
-They didn’t do so in India primarily because the caste system has also prevented unity for a common cause.
+They did not do so in India primarily because the caste system has also prevented unity for a common cause.